 They put him on my chest and Stu cut the cord.
 We had our golden hour and he took to feeding like a champ.
 But his body temperature was a bit low.
 Despite all of the skin to skin he was getting and the warm blankets, his temp was still not where it should be.
 They put him under the warmer but the warmer wasn’t working right.
 So, we loaded up to head to the nursery for a warmer that worked.

 They needed his temp to maintain before they gave him a bath and unfortunately, due to Covid, they could no longer delay bathing past 2 hours.
 So, we put him on the warmer in the nursery and prepared for his first bath.
 I really wanted to be a part of his first bath, so when he was warm enough, I stood up to help.
 And that’s when things went a bit sideways.

 A pool of blood showed up at my feet.
 We assumed it was just a gush since I had stood up.
 My nurse went to get some towels to clean me up and she sent another nurse in.
 The blood kept on coming.
 The other nurse asked if I felt ok and right as she said it, I was beginning to feel light headed and dizzy.
 She grabbed the wheelchair and sat me down and took off for my room.

-Stu was left hanging out with Burke wondering if I was ok, what he should do, does he stay, does he follow, does he give Burke his bath? 🤷♀️ Meanwhile, the nurses would trying to determine if my bleeding was a hemorrhage.
+Stu was left hanging out with Burke wondering if I was ok, what he should do, does he stay, does he follow, does he give Burke his bath? 🤷♀️ Meanwhile, the nurses were trying to determine if my bleeding was a hemorrhage.
 They were pretty confident that I just needed a round of Pitocin to get the bleeding to stop.